 Maybe it’s just me and my friends, but even when I found this adorable picnic basket at World Market, the cashier even said to me, why don’t people have more picnics?!
 Amen girl!
 So yes, this was all staged and it was at 8am.
 But we did it for the blog because that’s the world I live in.
 However, I texted my girlfriends the second it was over and demanded we have a REAL picnic together as friends.
 And I’d be in charge of the picnic basket, obviously.
 And probably dessert because these key lime pies are the best thing I’ve ever made.

 So if you want to bring the picnic back, here’s the best inspiration I could create for you.
 It was easy to do and only required a few simple things.
 A great picnic basket, cute outdoor plates, and a few simple recipes.
 We did chimichurri chicken with blistered tomato sandwiches (so easy), classic pasta salad in mason jars to make life easier and everyone gets their own.
+Plus, the two of these together make for easy summer dinners.
 And lastly, and my favorite, these mini no-bake key lime pies.
 Bring a bottle of wine, and maybe some watermelon to snack on and you’ve got yourself the perfect picnic.

 shop more picnic baskets